- College Life

 What Greek chapters are recognized by UVA Wise?

-UVA Wise currently recognizes seven chapters on our campus.
+UVA Wise currently recognizes three chapters on our campus.
 Each recognized chapter is affiliated with a national or international organization that provides support and guidance for local chapters.
-Each chapter belongs to either the Interfraternity Council (IFC) or the Panhellenic Council (PHC).

 When is Recruitment/Intake and how does it work?

-Formal Recruitment, for unaffiliated students interested in IFC or PHC, takes place at the beginning of the fall semester each year.
-Interested students are required to register prior to Greek Recruitment.
-Registering in no way obligates a student to accept a bid from a chapter, it simply allows the councils and the Office of Greek Life to know which students are interested in participating in the Recruitment process and need more information.
+Formal Recruitment takes place at the beginning of the fall and spring semester each year.
 Recruitment is comprised of rounds where potential new members visit all the chapters.
 Through a process of mutual selection, students narrow their choices each round until they finally select a chapter by the last night.

 How does the new membership process work?